Book Review: Colin Golvan’s Protecting Indigenous Art: From T-shirts to the Flag

 Chapter Nine considers the life of renowned Arrente watercolourist, Albert Namatjira, and the journey undertaken by his copyright after his passing.
 Namatjira’s copyright fell into the hands of the Public Trustee of the Northern Territory after his wife passed without a will.
 It was then sold by the Public Trustee in 1983 to Legend Press, and did not return to Namatjira’s family until 2017 – only 12 years before it is set to expire in 2029.
 Because of this, Namatjira’s family and community have missed out on over 30 years of income stemming from copyright in one of Australia’s most iconic and incredibly valuable artistic bodies of work.
 As Golvan notes, it is hard to imagine that this would have ever been allowed to happen to one of Namatjira’s white contemporaries.

 Chapter Ten considers the Aboriginal flag, and the various legal conflicts and concerns that have arisen surrounding it in the years since its creation.
-At the time of its creation, the Aboriginal flag played a key role in the land rights movement and to this day is the only national flag in the world to be privately owned.
-In 2022, the Australian government sought to mitigate growing community concern due to the behavior of WAM Clothing and Wooster, by acquiring the flag’s copyright for $20 million.
+At the time of its creation, the Aboriginal flag played a key role in the land rights movement and was the only national flag in the world to be privately owned.
+In 2022, the Australian government acquired the flag’s copyright.